 Cloud Backup and Recovery Software Solutions for Business in 2018

 Your business data is incredibly valuable.
-According to research by IBM, global devices generate 2.5 quintillion bytes of data every day.
+According to a research by IBM, global devices generate 2.5 quintillion bytes of data every day.
 So, there’s no denying that data is crucial for running your business, making key decisions, and demonstrating your value and success to shareholders.
 Without data, you’re dead in the water and as an IT manager or CIO, it’s one of your main responsibilities.

 This is a major problem considering the prevalence of data loss.
 70 percent of business people have experienced (or will experience) data loss due to accidental deletion, disk or system failure, viruses, fire, or another disaster.
 Worse yet, 60% of companies that lose their data shut down within six months, according to Boston Computing Network’s Data Loss Statistics.

 - Questions To Ask About Your Backup and Recovery Software